kevinmarsh/dotfiles/README.md

 dotfiles
 ========

-Some dotfiles to help make backup and cross computer sync.
+Some dotfiles to help make backup and cross computer sync easier.

 Installation
 ------------